Memory Care

 The Library Memory Project is a partnership between public libraries and the Alzheimer’s Association of Southeastern Wisconsin.
 We also partner with the Lakeshores Library System and the Monarch Library System.
 The mission of the library memory project is to provide programs to those living with memory loss, Alzheimer’s disease, and other forms of dementia.
 A main component of the memory project is a monthly social gathering for those with early-stage dementia or mild cognitive impairment and a care partner, called a Memory Café.

-Looking for more info?
-Visit LibraryMemoryProject.org or download the Memory Project Brochure with dates and locations.
+Looking for more information?
+Visit LibraryMemoryProject.org.
 Project questions can be directed to Angela Meyers, Coordinator of Youth and Special Needs Services, via email or (262) 896-8245.

 Purple Tube Project